 High Balance Loan

-For high-cost areas, home buyers can still utilize the benefits of conventional loan rather than going to Jumbo program
+For high-cost areas, potential homeowners can still utilize the benefits of a conventional loan rather than going into a Jumbo Loan Program.

 You can look up maximum loan limits using the link: